Manuel-Arenas-Sanchez/Manuel-Arenas-Sanchez/README.md

 ## A More Personal Note

-This profile is where I share that process: what I am learning, what I am building, and the kind of technical work I want to keep doing.
+What drives me is the idea that the mathematical structures behind quantum physics can have a second life in machine learning.
+This profile is where I share that journey: the research I do, the code I write, and the problems I find worth thinking about.

 <div align="center">
   <img src="https://capsule-render.vercel.app/api?type=waving&color=0:06b6d4,50:1d4ed8,100:0f172a&height=120&section=footer" alt="footer banner" />